sonu-arora/OfficeDocs-SkypeForBusiness/Teams/what-are-teams-live-events.md

 PowerShell

-Use the setting BroadcastAttendeeVisibility in TeamsMeetingBroadcastPolicy in PowerShell to control whether the users can schedule broadcast events that can be watched by anonymous attendees.
-You can learn more about managing TeamsMeetingBroadcastPolicy with Office 365 PowerShell here.
+Use the setting BroadcastAttendeeVisibility in TeamsMeetingBroadcastPolicy in PowerShell to control whether the users can schedule live events that can be watched by anonymous attendees.

 Unless you have assigned a custom policy to the users, the users get Global policy, which has default set to EveryoneInCompany.

-In Windows PowerShell, run the following cmdlet to allow users to create anonymous events in the global policy:
+In Windows PowerShell, run the following cmdlet to allow event organizers to create anonymous events in the global policy:
 ```
 Set-CsTeamsMeetingBroadcastPolicy -Identity Global -BroadcastAttendeeVisibility Everyone
 ```